sixstars/starctf2022/pwn-ping/readme.txt

 You need to send a icmp packet, control pc, copy flag at a fixed address to icmp reply packet and send it back.
-Don't forget calc your ip packet checksum.
+Don't forget to calc your ip packet checksum.